|

 stork."

-It is the name of a yellow wildflower whose name derives from chelidon,
+English name derived from the name of a yellow wildflower, from Greek chelidon,

 meaning "a swallow bird."

-Modern English creation, possibly a blend of Celandine
+Modern English name, possibly a blend of Celandine

 (bird and flower name) and Linda from